The-Politico/politico-civic-entity/README.md

   $ pip install django-politico-civic-entity
   ```

-2. Add the app to your Django project settings and configure app settings.
+2. Add the app to your Django project settings.

   ```python
   INSTALLED_APPS = [